atomikui/atomikui-core/src/components/form-generator/FormGenerator.md

 ### Layout

 The FormGenerator uses [React-Flexbox-Grid](http://roylee0704.github.io/react-flexbox-grid/) to handle the layout of the form.
-Each form field is wrapped in a column whose width can be controlled by the `colProps` property.
+Each form field is wrapped in a column whose width can be controlled by the `cols` property.

-For example, `colProps: { sm: 12, md: 6, lg: 6 }` will set a form fields column to 12 on small devices and 6 on medium and large devices.
+For example, `cols: { sm: 12, md: 6, lg: 6 }` will set a form fields column to 12 on small devices and 6 on medium and large devices.

-By default, `colProps` is set to `12` for all breakpoints if otherwise not specified.
+By default, `cols` is set to `12` for all breakpoints if otherwise not specified.
 <br /><br />

 ### Validation